petermr/CEVOpen/induction_test/introduction.md

 ## 4.2. `pyami`

 # 5. Intern’s documentation
+- Download the [Induction test](https://github.com/petermr/CEVOpen/blob/master/induction_test/CEVOpen_induction_test_template%20(1).docx) Word document.
-You will find a `.docx` template in this folder.
-We've outlined what we expect from your documentation for you to follow along.
+- We've outlined what we expect from your documentation for you to follow along in the Word document.